mitotic/graphterm/docs/API.rst

 names and values, using JSON format.
 This is followed by a blank line, and then any data (such as the HTML fragment to be displayed).

-.. index:: helloworld.sh
+.. index:: hello_gterm.sh

 A `graphterm-aware program <https://github.com/mitotic/graphterm/tree/master/graphterm/bin>`_ can be written in any language, much like a CGI script.
-The program `helloworld.sh <https://github.com/mitotic/graphterm/blob/master/helloworld.sh>`_
+The program `hello_gterm.sh <https://github.com/mitotic/graphterm/blob/master/graphterm/bin/hello_gterm.sh>`_
 is a simple example.
 See also the programs ``gls``, ``gimage``, ``gframe``, ``gvi``, ``gfeed``, ``yweather``, ``ec2launch`` and ``ec2list`` for examples